eurostat/happyGISCO/README.md

 happygisco
 =========

-Simple geoservice interface (API) on top of _Eurostat_ GISCO web-services.
+Simple geoservice interface (API) on top of _Eurostat_ _GISCO_ web-services.
 ---

 **About**

-This project implements a `Python` interface to [GISCO](http://ec.europa.eu/eurostat/web/gisco) web-services, *e.g.* geocoding, routing and NUTS identification.
+The project `happyGISCO` (pronounce as if you were French) provides with the implementation of a `Python` interface to [_GISCO_](http://ec.europa.eu/eurostat/web/gisco) web-services.
+The module `happygisco` will enable you to run some of the basic geographical operations supported by _GISCO_, *e.g.* geocoding, routing and NUTS identification.
-This material accompanies the articles referenced below and illustrates the idea of **_Eurostat_ data as a service**.

 <table align="center">
     <tr> <td align="left"><i>documentation</i></td> <td align="left">available at: http://happygisco.readthedocs.io</td> </tr>